 How Does Chronic Illness Affect Sleep?

-The pain and fatigue that people with chronic illness experience has a large impact on their daily lives, including sleep.
-Because of their illness, these patients often have trouble sleeping at night, and are sleepy during the day.
+The pain and fatigue of chronic illness have a large impact on people’s daily lives, including sleep.
+Because of their illness, they often have trouble sleeping at night and are sleepy during the day.
 This is especially the case for people who have neurological (nervous system) diseases such as Parkinson's and Alzheimer's.
 Insomnia and other sleep disorders can make the person's pain and quality of life worse.
 In addition, some drugs used to treat chronic illnesses can cause sleep problems.

-People who have a chronic illness may also suffer from depression or anxiety, which can also cause sleep problems.
+People who have a chronic illness may also have depression or anxiety, which can also cause sleep problems.

 How Are Sleep Problems With Chronic Illness Treated?

-The first step to treating sleep problems linked to chronic illnesses is to try to control the pain associated with the illness.
+The first step to treating sleep problems linked to chronic illnesses is to try to control the pain tied to the illness.
 Once pain is controlled, sleeping may not be a problem.
-Your doctor can prescribe the appropriate pain-relieving medication that suits your condition.
+Your doctor can prescribe medication that suits your condition.

-If following adequate pain control, you are still experiencing sleep problems, these simple steps may help.
+If you’ve managed the pain but you still can’t sleep, these simple steps may help.